 EcoBlueTM motors are designed with several built-in protections included in the motor software.
 If the motor detects a fault it will safely shut down.
-See Table 5, "Supply Fan Motor Logic and Safety Relays" on page 41 for a complete list.
+For temperature related faults the motor requires a line voltage reset to continue operation.
+For all others, the motor will resume operation automatically as soon as the fault condition is cleared.
+See Table 3 for a complete list.